Studiofarma/pycture/README.md

 ### Filter rows `--eq --neq --lt --gt`

-There are some basic filters available to filter out rows that doesn't match the given condition
+There are some basic filters available to filter out rows that doesn't match the given conditions.

 Given the following data file